fuglaro/filet-wm/README.md

 * Better tile layout that also works for portrait mode.
 * Further code simplification and feature trimming.
 * Lift topbar trigger that doesn't activate in games, pin mode stays higher? hold key to trigger?
+* Lift topbar trigger that still works when not at screen edge, hold Win key and mouse move?

 # Thanks to, grateful forks, and contributions